What type of coffee beans are best for making espresso?

 Coffee beans are an art form, and it’s not always easy to tell what beans are best for different brewing styles.
-If you’re looking for the best coffee beans for espresso, you’ve come to the right place.
-We did a lot of research and stayed up really late to put together these reviews to help you find the right beans for you.
+If you’re looking for the best coffee beans for espresso shots, lattes, and more, you’ve come to the right place.
+We did a lot of research and stayed up really late to put together these reviews to help you find the right beans for you., based on the preferences and recommendations of real coffee drinkers.

 If you are asking yourself, what are the best coffee beans for espresso, then congratulations!
 You have come to the right place.
 Making an espresso is simple enough if you know what you are doing.
 But it can be rather intimidating at first glance.
 Here is a guide to making your first espresso, along with some of the best coffee beans for espresso.